atinyshrimp/atinyshrimp/README.md

 <h3 align="center">Aquarius ☼ Aries ↑ Sagittarius ☾</h3>
 <h3 align="center">An 19 year old French engineering student looking forward to work in the video game industry</h3>

-- 🔭 I’m currently working on **a portfolio website currently not yet hosted**
+- 🔭 I’m currently working on **a portfolio website not yet hosted**

 - 🌱 I’m currently learning **data science in Python, front-end dev and other languages (C#, C++, etc.) for school**